-The most widely deployed application that can use IP addresses in the payload is FTP, where IP addresses are passed in the payload of the control channel in order to allow data sessions to be initiated on distinct transport sessions.
-The variability and reliability of FTP ALG support in NATs has led to the widespread use of the passive mode of FTP operation, where the data flow is passed within the control session.
+The most widely deployed application that can use IP addresses in the payload is ftp, where IP addresses are passed in the payload of the control channel in order to allow data sessions to be initiated on distinct transport sessions.
+The variability and reliability of ftp ALG support in NATs has lead to the widespread use of the passive mode of ftp operation, where the data flow is passed within the control session.

-A related question is that of the use of IPSec and NATs.
-IPSec with Authenticated Header protection attempts to protect what it believes is the fixed part of the IP packet header, including the source and destination addresses.
-The NAT changes to the IP packet invalidate the Authentication Header integrity check.
-Also the NAT changes the IP and UDP or TCP checksums, and this disrupts the Encapsulating Security Payload (ESP) function of IPSec.
-The implication is that IPSec needs to operate upon a TCP or UDP payload, as in the IPSec operating tunnel model, or IPSec carried as a payload within other types of tunnel operation.
+A related question is that of the use of IPSEC and NATs.
+IPSEC with Authenticated Header protection attempts to protect what it believes is the fixed part of the IP packet header, including the source and destination addresses.
+The NAT's changes to the IP packet will invalidate the AH integrity check.
+Also the NAT will change the IP and UDP or TCP checksums, and this will disrupt the Encapsulating Security Payload (ESP) function of IPSEC.
+The implication is that IPSEC needs to operate upon a TCP or UDP payload, as in IPSEC operating tunnel model, or IPSEC carried as a payload within other types of tunnel operation.

-It is also the case that NATs today are heavily enmeshed with the UDP and TCP transport protocols.
-Other transport protocols exist, including the Streams Control Transport Protocol (SCTP) and the Datagram Congestion Control Protocol (DCCP), and doubtless more transport protocol offerings will follow over time.
+Its also the case that NATs today are heavily enmeshed with the UDP and TCP transport protocols.
+There are other transport protocols, including the Streams Control Transport Protocol (SCTP) and the Datagram Congestion Control Protocol (DCCP), and doubtless more transport protocol offerings will follow over time.
 In each case it is a matter of individual choice how NAT implementations define NAT responses to such additional transport protocols.
-Although it is tempting to propose that NATs should fall back to an address-only form of binding that was not address-and-port based, this does not appear to be practical guidance.
-Another aspect of today's NAT deployment is that the most common scenario appears to be that of a single external address and mapping each locally initiated session into a binding that uses this common external IP address and a variable external port number.
-This means that NATs need to be able to identify and transform port addresses from the Transport Protocol section of the IP header.
+While it is tempting to propose that NATs should fall back of an address-only form of binding that was not address-and-port based this does not appear to be practical guidance.
+Another aspect of today's NAT deployment is that the most common scenario appears to be that of an single external address and mapping each locally-initiated session into a binding that uses this common external IP address and a variable external port number.
+This means that NATs need to be able to identify and transform port addresses from the transport protocol section of the IP header.

-Another salient factor here is the common association of NATs and firewalls into a single unit, and the coupling of address utilization compression properties of the NAT with its associated packet-filtering actions.
+Another salient factor here is the common association of NATs and firewalls into a single unit, and the coupling of address utilization compression properties of the NAT with its associated packet filtering actions.
 Deploying a NAT at the external interface of a site does lead to more restrictive site filtering outcomes and a more restrictive model of application interaction, where the model attempts to impose the constraint that applications are initiated from within the site, and that unknown or unidentifiable external traffic is considered hostile and should be subject to firewall-based inspection and filtering.
-From this perspective there is little desire to make more permissive NATs as an isolated exercise, and there is instead a co dependence between NAT behaviours and popularly used applications.
+From this perspective there is little desire to make more permissive NATs as an isolated exercise, and there is instead a co-dependence between NAT behaviours and popularly used applications.
 Applications that work across today's NATs appear to enjoy popular uptake, and applications that enjoy popular uptake appear to determine what forms of traffic pass across NATs.